mesosphere/dcos-docs-site/pages/1.11/storage/mount-disk-resources/index.md

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-With DC/OS you can configure Mesos [`Mount` disk resources][1] across your cluster simply by mounting storage resources on agents using a well-known path.
+With DC/OS you can configure Mesos [`Mount` disk resources][1] across your cluster by mounting storage resources on agents using a well-known path.

 When a DC/OS agent starts, it scans for volumes that match the pattern `/dcos/volume<N>`, where `<N>` is an integer.
 The agent is then automatically configured to offer these disk resources to other services.